Table of Contents

-- Related tutorial for Fire TV & Firestick: Fire TV Tips and Maintenance tricks to boost performance of all apps
+- Related tutorials for Fire TV & Firestick: 6 Ways to Unfreeze Firestick and Install a VPN to boost the performance of all apps

 There are tons of great reasons for increasing the amount of free disk space on your Firestick.
 First I’ll show you how to check your free space as you free up Fire TV disk space.
 After that, I’ll show you the three easy steps to free up more space:

 Now that I finished the steps below, my Firestick has 5GB free space (up from 2GB!).
 Use the step-by-step guide below to maximize the amount of Fire TV disk space you have available.

 First things first…

 Why Do I Need to Free Up Some Disk Space?

 If you’re a new or existing FireStick user, you might want to know the reasons why it’s always important to monitor your disk space.
 You should always be keeping tabs on this, as disk space is super important in the downloading process.
 Without any disk space, you wouldn’t be able to install all the apps you want to stream content from!